jimhigson/oboe.js-website/content/why.md

 Why Oboe.js?
 ============

-**Oboe.js** is a Javascript library that runs under Node.js and web browsers for loading JSON using streaming.
-It combines the convenience of DOM parsing with the speed and fluidity of SAX parsing.

 This page visualises using streaming to speed up web applications.
 See also [Oboe.js vs. SAX vs. DOM](parsers).